karakun/karakun.github.io/_posts/2025-01-25-eliminating-flaky-tests.md

 ## Common Causes of Flaky Tests

-To effectively address flaky tests, you have to first understand why tests become flaky in the first place.
+To effectively address flaky tests, you have to understand why tests become flaky in the first place.
 The most common reasons include:

 1. **Timing Issues or Hard-Coded Delays:**
    Using fixed waits, like `Thread.sleep(500)` instead of waiting for conditions to be met, will lead to unpredictable failures.
 The test may pass or fail if the system is faster or slower than expected.